vanessa-harmon/AstralAutoHaven/README.md

 Appointment model: represents a service appointment from a customer AutomobileVO model is used to fetch automobile info from the Inventory microservice.

-The Service functionality needs to keep track of service appointments for automobiles and their owners
+The Service functionality keeps track of service appointments for automobiles. and their owners

 ## Sales microservice